IonRepo/IonDiff/paper/paper.md

     \text{MSD}_{distinct} (\Delta t) = \frac{2}{n_p (n_p-1)} \sum_{i = 1}^{n_p} \sum_{j = i+1}^{n_p} \langle \sum_{d} \Delta x (\Delta t, i, d, t_0) \cdot \Delta x (\Delta t, j, d, t_0) \rangle_{t_0}
 \end{equation}

-Note that we keep $D_{self}$ and $D_{distinct}$ separate as this allows analising easily the contribution of crossed terms to $D$ without adding any code complication.
+Note that we keep $D_{self}$ and $D_{distinct}$ separate since this allows for an straightforward evaluation of the $D$ contributions resulting from the ionic correlations without increasing the code complexity.

-This implementation scales quadratic with the lenght of the simulation and linearly with the number of diffusive particles in terms of memory resources.
+This implementation scales quadratically with the lenght of the simulation and linearly with the number of diffusive particles in terms of memory resources.

 # Acknowledgements